Penetration-expert01/Encrypt_Decrypt/README.md

 * For Now IT is only For LINUX user.
 This is only For Text Document encryption/Decryption.
 For encryption There is -AES-256_CBC.
 At the Time Of Encryption It will give you 2 keys (IV/KEY).
 This 2 keys is important for Decryption.

-If you Encrypt The text Document and send it to another person, The person Must have the same tool And The 2 Keys for Decryption.
+* If you Encrypt The text Document and send it to another person, The person Must have the same tool And The 2 Keys for Decryption.

+INSTALLIATION : FOR LINUX :-
+git clone

+GIVE THE PERMISSION TO EXECUTION.
+CHMOD +U